tualo/tfbsql/README.md

 # tfbsql

-tfbsql is as not complete replacesment for the missing frontbase module for php7.
+tfbsql is a not complete replacement of the missing frontbase module for php7.

 ## included functions